 ‘Kaali Billi rasta kaat gai‘ to ‘nimbu mirchi totka‘, there are so many weird omens followed in India we are not defending them but simply sharing what we were told during our childhood.

-1. When you are going on a journey and a black cat crosses your path than it is considered a bad omen.
+1. When you are going on a journey and a black cat crosses your path then it is considered a bad omen.
 Not only in India there is superstition surrounding black cats in various parts of the world.
-Like Britain and Japan consider the black cat as good luck while in the west black cat is looked like an evil omen.
-Most Europe consider black cat as a symbol of bad luck.
+Britain and Japan consider the black cat as good luck while in the west black cat is looked like an evil omen.
+Most of Europe considers the black cat as a symbol of bad luck.
 Germany believes black cat crossing of a black cat from right to left as bad while left to right as good omes.
-United Kingdom consider it to be good omen.
+The United Kingdom considers it to be a good omen.
 Also while going out when somebody asks you a question of “Where you are going” is considered as a bad omen.

-3. You will often see people hanging the lemons and green peppers on threads on the doors of people’s houses or shop, etc. It is believed that it prevents bad eyesight.
+3. You will often see people hanging the lemons and green peppers on threads on the doors of people’s houses or shops, etc. It is believed that it prevents bad eyesight.

 4. Standing or sleeping under a peepal tree in the night is considered bad, it is a traditional belief that ghost lives on peepal trees in the night will haunt you, which have come up with scientific belief too that tree release CO2 in the night.